PeggyJV/steward/docs/02-StewardForValidators.md

 Steward runs on every Validator in the Sommelier Validator set.
 It runs a server to which Strategy Providers (SPs) send requests whenever they determine that the market has changed enough to warrant action.
 The request payload contains everything needed to make a *cork*: a signed combination of a cellar ID and an ABI encoded contract call.
 When Steward receives a submission from the SP, it validates the target cellar ID, build a cork, and submits it to the Cork module on chain.

-Here is an example TOML file with the **Example minimum required configuration** fields to run Steward as a server and facilitate Cellar operations.
-Please fill in with your own values as needed and save as a .toml file:
+Here is an ***example*** TOML file with the minimum required configuration fields to run Steward as a server and facilitate Cellar operations. *Please fill in with your own values*:

 ```toml
 [cork]